kaustav-net/kaustav.net/resume.md

 # Achievements
 * Selected as the winner of On The Spot Award at TCS and got appreciation from the client for the excellent work done for them.
 * Was awarded the STAR performer of the batch in TCS Initial Learning Program.
-* I am a competent tier member of Microsoft (India) App Builders Club.
+* Was a competent tier member of Microsoft (India) App Builders Club.
 * Was a Microsoft (India) Student Partner.
 * Was a Firefox Student Ambassador.